DevOpsBootcamp/website/source/daycamp/daycamp_session3.rst

 Etiquette
 ---------

-* Lurk more
 * Don't ask to ask
-    * Lure help out of hiding with tasty details of problem
+    * Ask detailed and specific questions about your problem
 * Show that you're worth helping
 * Read the topic
     * ``/topic``